 “Such a waste of a pretty face.”
 He said sadly, shaking his head.

-Just as I felt him put more pressure on my neck, like he was about to twist it, something jumped out of nowhere and knocked him away from me.
+Just as he positioned himself to get leverage to snap my neck, something jumped out of nowhere and knocked him away from me.

 I blinked, rubbed my eyes, then blinked again.
-This can’t be real.
-This has to be a dream.
+I had to be dreaming, right?
+This couldn't be real.

-But it wasn’t.
-There he was, right in front of me.
+There he was, standing right in front of me.